binnes/esp8266Workshop/part1/PREREQ.md

 ## Ensure you have a working IBM Cloud account

 The workshop will use services hosted on the IBM Cloud, so you need to ensure you have a working account.
 If not you can sign up for free, without needing to input any credit card details, by following [**this**](https://bluemix.net) link.

-## Applying for a promo code for the IBM Cloud

-You can increase the standard resources available in the free IBM Cloud Lite account by adding a promo code.
-This option is only available if working through this workshop with an instructor.
-Your instructor will provide the event name to use, then you can get a promo code from [**here**](http://promocodes.mybluemix.net)

-- Enter the event name the instructor provided
-- Enter your IBM ID - should be an email address (you need to be able to access mail delivered to this address to receive the promo code)
-- Enter your name as the team name

-Once you have received the promo code you need to log into your IBM Cloud account.
-From the top menu select *Manage* -> *Billing and Usage* -> *Billing*.
-On that page select *Apply Code* under the Feature (Promo) code section.
-Paste in the code you received via email then hit *Apply* to convert your lite account to a trial account.
+The workshop can be completed using the free, lite account.

 ***
 *Quick links :*